What you might not know about fake trees

 Are fake trees better for the environment?

 Artificial trees are a petroleum-based product manufactured primarily in Chinese factories.
 The average family uses a fake tree for only six to nine years before throwing it away, where it will remain in a landfill indefinitely.
 That’s a pretty hefty, long-term environmental burden.
-And as mentioned before, the polyvinyl chloride (PVC) used in most artificial trees has been boycotted by many environmental groups.
+The polyvinyl chloride (PVC) used in most artificial trees has been boycotted by many environmental groups.

 A farm-grown, real Christmas tree has the upper hand.
 While they’re growing, Real Christmas Trees absorb carbon dioxide and other gases and emit fresh oxygen.
 They are grown on farms just like any crop.
 Christmas tree farmers plant new seedlings every spring to replace those harvested.
 There are about 350 million conifer trees growing on Christmas tree farms in the U.S. alone.
 These trees would not exist if not planted by Christmas tree farmers.
 Christmas Trees farms stabilize the soil, protect water supplies and support complex eco-systems.
 And of course, farm-grown Christmas trees can be recycled, whereas fake trees cannot.